MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/query-azure-cli-concepts.md

 ## Formatting Query Results

 The Azure CLI uses JSON as its default output format, however different output formats may better suit a query depending on its purpose and results.
+Note that queries are always run on the `JSON` output first and then formatted.

+This section will go over `tsv` and `table` formatting and some use cases for each format.
+For more information about output formats, see [Output formats for Azure CLI commands](/cli/azure/format-output-azure-cli).

 ### TSV Output Format